Can LASIK Eye Surgery Cure Astigmatism Image

 Can LASIK Eye Surgery Cure Astigmatism?

-When any light ray enters your eye and hits your cornea, the eye focuses on a single point.
+To understand just how astigmatism impacts our vision, we must first understand how our eyes work in general.
+Put simply, when a light ray enters your eye and hits your cornea, the eye focuses on a single point.
 If you suffer from astigmatism, the irregular shape of the cornea will cause blurriness.
-This irregular shape is actually more similar to a football than a baseball.
-With the misshapen cornea, the light rays will not enter at one point, but at multiple points, distorting vision.
-If you suffer from hyperopia or myopia, you likely have some degree of astigmatism as well.
+This is because for the astigmatic eye, the light rays will not enter at one point but at multiple points, distorting vision.

-When you undergo LASIK eye surgery as a means to cure astigmatism, your eyes are exposed to lasers, or narrow beams of light, that reshape the tissue of your cornea in order to change the way it curves.
+The medical world will tell you that yes, LASIK surgery can cure astigmatism.
+This procedure exposes your eyes to lasers, or narrow beams of light.
+These lasers reshape the tissue of your cornea in order to change the way it curves, thus “curing” astigmatism.

-With LASIK, there is a machine that creates a flap in the tissue.
-This is done mechanically with a tool known as a microkeratome, or a specialized type of laser known as a femtosecond laser.
+The first option is the microkeratome, which has an oscillating blade that creates the necessary flap in your cornea.
+The other option is known as the femtosecond laser, which instead hits your cornea with ultrashort pulses that also create the flap.
 The doctor then lifts the flap in order to expose the corneal tissue underneath it, where the reshaping happens.
 After the procedure is complete, the doctor repositions the flap onto the eye.

-Can LASIK Eye Surgery Cure Astigmatism ImageUsually, laser surgery is performed on an outpatient basis, which means that you do not have to stay overnight in the hospital.
+Color drawing of an eyeball undergoing LASIK surgery.Usually, laser surgery is performed on an outpatient basis, which means that you do not have to stay overnight in the hospital.
 The procedure can even be done in a specialist eye clinic and only takes 20 to 30 minutes.
 This is partially what makes it such an attractive option for many patients.

-Sounds simple enough, right?
-In and out in less than an hour and perfect vision for the rest of your life.
+It sounds simple enough, right?
+You’re in and out in less than an hour, and you get perfect vision for the rest of your life.
 What’s not to like about that?

 Well, it’s not that easy.
-While LASIK is usually the preferred treatment as it causes little pain and your vision will begin to recover in as little as a few hours, there are some serious downfalls.
+While LASIK is usually the preferred treatment for astigmatism, as it causes little pain and produces quick results, there are some serious downfalls.

 Risks of LASIK Eye Surgery